Bounding sphere: Clustering

 Such spheres are useful in clustering, where groups of similar data points are classified together.

 In statistical analysis the scattering of data points within a sphere may be attributed to measurement error or natural (usually thermal) processes, in which case the cluster represents a perturbation of an ideal point.
 In some circumstances this ideal point may be used as a substitute for the points in the cluster, advantageous in reducing calculation time.

 In operations research the clustering of values to an ideal point may also be used to reduce the number of inputs in order to obtain approximate values for NP-hard problems in a reasonable time.
 The point chosen is not usually the center of the sphere, as this can be biased by outliers, but instead some form of average location such as a least squares point is computed to represent the cluster.

 Algorithms

-There are exact and approximate algorithms for the solving bounding sphere problem.
+There are exact and approximate algorithms for solving the bounding sphere problem.